How is your vocal image?

 What personality traits do you automatically assume about the speaker?

-Would you say they are more likely to be confident, authoritative, understanding, independent, attentive, interesting, energetic, dynamic, mindful of others, warm, caring, respectful...
+Would you say they are more likely to be confident, authoritative, intelligent, understanding, independent, attentive, interesting, energetic, dynamic, mindful of others, warm, caring, respectful...

 The easiest and most effective way to do this is to record yourself.